Terufloti/Personal-Projects/README.md

 ---
 ##### 1. Hello World
-Added by my just to be a memory of a journey with Qt.
+Added by me just to be a memory of a journey with Qt.
 This program does nothing except displaying Hello World in a simple window.

+---